jkrch/kicker-scraper/README.md

 # Kicker Scraper

 A small desktop application that scrapes football (soccer) game stats from [kicker.de](https://www.kicker.de/) and divides them into home/away tables for a whole season.
-The results are saved in Excel files.
+The resulting home/away tables are saved in a MS Excel spreadsheet.

 Leagues (and seasons) supported:
 - Bundesliga (2013-14 – 2021-22)